3 Ways to Make a Memory Quilt from Baby Clothes

 You’ll find a lot of helpful tips for various clothing situations in Melissa’s tutorial

 Finally, you might consider using parts from baby clothes in a more traditionally pieced quilt design.
-Look for a quilt pattern that has a large central square in each block that can be used to showcase pieces cut from clothes.
+Look for a quilt pattern with a large central square in each block that can showcase pieces cut from clothes.

 Quilt by Moira Ullberg.